Today’s post is part of a multipart series on Ecclesiastical Autoimmune Syndrome.

 And my answer would be, “Exactly!”

 For the Church in its many forms to survive and thrive in these turbulent times of rapidly rising uncertainty and accelerating change, it must find ways to become increasing visionary, context aware, agile, and experimental.
-What the church needs now is not safe research and harmless theology will not bring health to the church.
+What the church needs now is not safe research and harmless theology.
+Neither will bring health to the church.
 What we need are Dmin candidates doing research and theology that challenges the ecclesiastical establishment and DMins that are dangerous!